BestTimesToVisit.com Logo

 safety

-Inform someone of your hiking plans, especially if you're going solo or tackling more challenging routes.
-Download offline maps of the area using apps like Maps.me or AllTrails, as mobile signal can be unreliable in remote parts of the Sierra.
+Inform someone of your hiking plans, especially if you're going solo or tackling longer routes.
+Download offline maps of the area using apps like Maps.me or AllTrails, as mobile signal can be unreliable.
+Be aware of the local wildlife; while encounters are rare, it's good to know how to react if you see wild boar or other animals.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.